OpenEvalProject/evals/manuscripts/elife-90848/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01j7nq853 University of Alaska Museum and Department of Biology and Wildlife Fairbanks United States
+1. University of Alaska Museum and Department of Biology and Wildlife Fairbanks United States ([ROR:01j7nq853](https://ror.org/01j7nq853))
-2. https://ror.org/01f5ytq51 Department of Biology, Texas A&M University College Station United States
+2. Department of Biology, Texas A&M University College Station United States ([ROR:01f5ytq51](https://ror.org/01f5ytq51))
-3. https://ror.org/00hj8s172 Ecology, Evolution, and Environmental Biology, Columbia University New York United States
+3. Ecology, Evolution, and Environmental Biology, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))

 † Corresponding author

 ## Abstract

 Modern genomic methods enable estimation of a lineage’s long-term effective population sizes back to its origins.
 This ability allows unprecedented opportunities to determine how the adoption of a major life-history trait affects lineages’ populations relative to those without the trait.
 We used this novel approach to study the population effects of the life-history trait of seasonal migration across evolutionary time.
 Seasonal migration is a common life-history strategy, but its effects on long-term population sizes relative to lineages that don’t migrate are largely unknown.
 Using whole-genome data, we estimated effective population sizes over millions of years in closely related seasonally migratory and resident lineages in a group of songbirds.
-Our main predictions were borne out: Seasonal migration is associated with larger effective population sizes ( N ), greater long-term variation in e N , and a greater degree of initial population growth than among resident lineages.
+Our main predictions were borne out: Seasonal migration is associated with larger effective population sizes (Ne), greater long-term variation in Ne, and a greater degree of initial population growth than among resident lineages.
 Initial growth periods were remarkably long (0.63–4.29 Myr), paralleling the expansion and adaptation phases of taxon cycles, a framework of lineage expansion and eventual contraction over time encompassing biogeography and evolutionary ecology.
 Heterogeneity among lineages is noteworthy, despite geographic proximity (including overlap) and close relatedness.
-Seasonal migration imbues these lineages with fundamentally different population size attributes through evolutionary time compared to closely related resident lineages. e
+Seasonal migration imbues these lineages with fundamentally different population size attributes through evolutionary time compared to closely related resident lineages.

 ## Introduction